psu-arts-arch/tutorial/README.md

-# tutorial
+# Course development tutorial

-A beginner's guide to Gitbook — based on questions arising from a new user.
+A beginner's guide to course and materials development with Gitbook.